 The NFDI4DS Lecture Series fosters collaboration, exchange of ideas, and discussions among various national and international stakeholders towards increasing transparency, reproducibility, and fairness of Data Science and Artificial Intelligence projects.

-Find recorded videos of previous lectures in the TIB AV portal and our youtube channel.
+Find recorded videos of previous lectures in the TIB AV portal and our NFDI4DS Youtube channel.

 Overview of all Lectures